kombatEldridge/kombatEldridge.github.io/_posts/2023-09-21-Plasmonic-Dye-Molecule.md

 We have begun a new project.
 We have been inspired from many directions to begin trying to simulate the interaction between a plasmonic NP and a solution of dye molecules.

+**UPDATE (Dec 29th, 2023): As of now, we are not using DDA and instead using FDTD as our classical method.**

 Motivations:
 * Many of our applications in NP end with optical detection and SERS enhancement with Raman-active dye molecules.
 * I am extremely interested in electronic structure theory and the representation of a dye molecule is best from an *ab initio* point.